MADRID — Leading Spanish arthouse distrib-exhibitor Alta Films has closed local distribution rights to Roman Polanski’s comedy ”Carnage.”

 ”Carnage’s” international co-producers include Germany’s Constantin Film and Spain’s Jaume Roures.

-Pic to preem at Venice Film Festival
+Pic is tipped to world preem at the Venice Film Festival in September.

 Roures’ outfit Mediapro negotiated the Spanish distribution Rights with Alta as part of a pic-by-pic commitment the two companies hold for Spain, said Alta’s head of acquisitions Enrique Gonzalez-Kuhn.